 Fukuoka is the largest and most populated province in north Kyushu.
-Fukuoka city is one of the largest cities in Japan, located in Hakata Bay.
+Fukuoka City is one of the largest cities in Japan, located in Hakata Bay.
 The capital city was formed originally from a castle town.
 Fukuoka is divided in two by the River Naka, with Hakata, the older eastern part of the city, serving as an important port and commercial center.

 Fukuoka prefecture offers several important shrines and temples, large parks, and museums and is also well known for its cuisine, attracting many people outside the province just to taste the Fukuoka’s specialty foods.
 The local specialties include sushi and other seafood dishes, yakitori or grilled skewers, motsunabe hotpot in the winter, and tonkotsu or pork broth ramen, best enjoyed at a local yatai or food stall.
 Here we present places you should visit in Fukuoka.

 Munakata Taisha is a collection of three Shinto shrines, which are Hetsu-Miya located in a sacred island of Okinoshima, Nakatsu-Miya situated in Ooshima Island, and Okitsu-Miya in the Kyushu mainland, Munakata, Fukuoka Prefecture.
 Each shrine is devoted to the three Munakata goddesses respectively.
-Munakata Taisha was registered as the UNISCO World Heritage in 2017.
+Munakata Taisha was registered as the UNESCO World Heritage in 2017.

 Okinoshima Island is the remote, sacred island where the original shrine stands.
 The island has been worshiped for safe travel since the fourth century.
 It is strictly prohibited to enter the island except the shrine’s priests.
-At Nakatsu-Miya on the Ooshima Island was constructed at around the 16th century.
+At Nakatsu-Miya on Ooshima Island was constructed around the 16th century.
 There is a big summer festival in August.
 Hetsu-miya Shrine in the Kyushu mainland was built around the 12th century, and it is the biggest and most-visited shrine of the three.

 How to travel to Munakata Taisha